Is Sweet Corn Paleo?

 Corn and other cereal grains contain the harmful compounds lectins and prolamins.
 [3-4] These sneaky anti-nutrients can negatively impact nutrient absorption and also cause inflammation in the body.
 This digestive disruption can also lead to leaky gut syndrome and can trigger the initiation and development of autoimmune diseases.
 [5]

-How to avoid corn
+How to Avoid Corn

 Corn can show up in our food in tricky ways.
 Read labels carefully: Corn can hide as high-fructose corn syrup, corn meal, corn starch, and even the innocuous-sounding vegetable oil.